democracyworks/hand-collection-to-vip/README_Early_Voting.md

 <br> </br>

-## Explanation of `STATE DATA WARNINGS`
+## Explanation of _STATE DATA WARNINGS_

 ##### 'Rows w/ Multiple Directions for the Same Polling Location'
-Indicates that a paired `OCD_ID` and `location_name`, aka a unique polling location, have multiple addresses listed.
-This can indicate a spelling error or a mismatched `location_name`.
+Indicates that a polling location is listed with multiple unique values in the 'directions' field.
+This can indicate that the location uses multiple rooms within the same building, depending on the time/day.
+Alternatively, this can indicate a data collection mistake, particularly if one of the values is blank.
 The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.
 Each tuple in the list includes rows from a single polling location.

 ##### 'Rows w/ Multiple Addresses for the Same Polling Location'
-Indicates that a polling location is listed with multiple values in the 'address_line' field.
-This can indicate that the location uses multiple rooms within the same building, depending on the time/day.
-Alternatively, this can indicate a data collection mistake, particularly if one of the values is blank.
+Indicates a paired `OCD_ID` and `location_name`, aka a unique polling location, has multiple addresses listed.
+This can indicate a spelling error or a mismatched `location_name`.
 The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.
 Each tuple in the list includes rows from a single polling location.

 ##### 'Rows w/ Problematic Cross-Street Formats'
 Indicates that the address provided is an intersection (written as cross-streets) rather than street and house number.
 The warning detects '&' and 'and' strings in the address_line column.
 The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

 <br> </br>

-## Explanation of `STATE DATA FATAL ERRORS`
+## Explanation of _STATE DATA FATAL ERRORS_

 ##### 'Rows w/ Missing Data'
 Indicates that there are one or more empty fields in the corresponding rows of the Early Voting Hand Collection Google Sheet.
 The warning detects missing values from all columns except 'directions', 'start_time', 'end_time', and 'internal_notes'.